-As of February 28, 2022, 348,597,140 of our shares were outstanding.
-We believe that, of such shares, 213,034,620 shares in the form of ADSs were registered in the name of a nominee of JPMorgan Chase Bank, N.A., the depositary under our ADS deposit agreement.
-JPMorgan Chase Bank, N.A., advised us that, as of February 28, 2022, 106,517,310 ADSs, representing 213,034,620 common shares, were held of record by Cede & Co. and 9 other registered shareholders domiciled in and outside of the United States.
+As of March 31, 2023, 348,833,050 of our shares were outstanding.
+We believe that, of such shares, 212,779,660 shares in the form of ADSs were registered in the name of a nominee of JPMorgan Chase Bank, N.A., the depositary under our ADS deposit agreement.
+JPMorgan Chase Bank, N.A., advised us that, as of March 31, 2023, 106,389,830 ADSs, representing 212,779,660 common shares, were held of record by Cede & Co. and 8 other registered shareholders domiciled in and outside of the United States.
 We have no further information as to common shares held, or beneficially owned, by U.S. persons.

-The following table sets forth information known to us with respect to the beneficial ownership of our shares as of February 28, 2022, the most recent practicable date, by (i) each shareholder known by us to beneficially own more than 5% of our shares and (ii) all directors and executive officers as a group.
+The following table sets forth information known to us with respect to the beneficial ownership of our shares as of March 31, 2023, the most recent practicable date, by (i) each shareholder known by us to beneficially own more than 5% of our shares and (ii) all directors and executive officers as a group.

-Name of Beneficial Owner Number of Shares Beneficially Owned (4) Percentage of Shares Beneficially Owned (4) Dr. Biing-Seng Wu (1) 74,969,818 21.5 % Whei-Lan Teng (2) 21,135,720 6.1 % Yiheng Capital Management, L.P.
-(3) 17,796,244 5.1 % All directors and executive officers as a group (4) 83,943,791 24.1 %
+Name of Beneficial Owner Number of Shares Beneficially Owned (3) Percentage of Shares Beneficially Owned (3) Dr. Biing-Seng Wu (1) 76,904,468 22.0 % Whei-Lan Teng (2) 22,868,370 6.6 % All directors and executive officers as a group (3) 85,317,015 24.5 %

-Note: (1) Dr. Biing- Seng Wu directly owns 315,322 ordinary shares.
-Dr. Biing-Seng Wu beneficially owns 54,224,784 ordinary shares and 20,039,838 ordinary shares through Sanfair Asia Investments Ltd. and Chi-Duan Investment Co., Ltd., respectively, both of which are investment companies controlled by Dr. Biing-Seng Wu.
-Additionally, Dr. Biing-Seng Wu beneficially owns 194,937 ADSs purchased through Sanfair Asia Investments Ltd. in the open market according to his share purchase plan announced on December 3, 2021.
-Accordingly, Dr. Biing-Seng Wu may be deemed to beneficially own an aggregate of 74,969,818 ordinary shares, representing approximately 21.5% of the outstanding ordinary shares.

-- (2) Whei-Lan Teng directly owns 1,335,548 ordinary shares.
-Whei-Lan Teng beneficially owns 2,643,782 ordinary shares through Renmar Finance Limited, which is an investment company controlled by Whei-Lan Teng.
-In addition, Whei-Lan Teng, may be attributed beneficial ownership of 17,156,390 ordinary shares held in trust by Corenmar Investment Limited for the benefit of her children.
-Whei-Lan Teng therefore may be deemed to have shared power to vote or dispose of 21,135,720 ordinary shares.
-Accordingly, Whei-Lan Teng may be deemed to beneficially own an aggregate of 21,135,720 ordinary shares, representing approximately 6.1% of the outstanding ordinary shares. - (3) According to the Schedule 13G/A filed with the SEC on February 14, 2022, Yiheng Capital Management, L.P., together with its affiliates, beneficially owned 17,796,244 of our shares, some or all of which may include shares represented by our ADS, as of December 31, 2021.
-We do not have further information with respect to any changes in Yiheng Capital Management, L.P.'s beneficial ownership of our shares subsequent to December 31, 2021. - (4) Numbers of shares beneficially owned by all directors and executive officers as a group already include an aggregate of 74,969,818 ordinary shares beneficially owned by Dr. Biing-Seng Wu.
+- Note: (1) Dr. Biing-Seng Wu directly owns 315,322 ordinary shares.
+Dr. Biing-Seng Wu beneficially owns 55,600,790 ordinary shares and 20,039,838 ordinary shares through Sanfair Asia Investments Ltd. and Chi-Duan Investment Co., Ltd., respectively, both of which are investment companies controlled by Dr. Biing-Seng Wu.
+Additionally, Dr. Biing-Seng Wu beneficially owns 474,259 ADSs purchased through Sanfair Asia Investments Ltd. in the open market according to his share purchase plan announced on December 3, 2021.
+Accordingly, Dr. Biing-Seng Wu may be deemed to beneficially own an aggregate of 76,904,468 ordinary shares, representing approximately 22.0% of the outstanding ordinary shares. - (2) Whei-Lan Teng directly owns 1,335,548 ordinary shares.
+Whei-Lan Teng beneficially owns 4,120,370 ordinary shares through Renmar Finance Limited, which is an investment company controlled by Whei-Lan Teng.
+In addition, Whei-Lan Teng, may be attributed beneficial ownership of 17,412,452 ordinary shares held in trust by Corenmar Investment Limited for the benefit of her children.
+Whei-Lan Teng therefore may be deemed to have shared power to vote or dispose of 22,868,370 ordinary shares.
+Accordingly, Whei-Lan Teng may be deemed to beneficially own an aggregate of 22,868,370 ordinary shares, representing approximately 6.6% of the outstanding ordinary shares. - (3) Numbers of shares beneficially owned by all directors and executive officers as a group already include an aggregate of 76,904,468 ordinary shares beneficially owned by Dr. Biing-Seng Wu.